 For more info, check out my LinkedIn

-Data Labs' senior data scientist, trying to guide the Center's computational research, define best practices, and produce original research, while advancing broader institutional objectives and providing data science training and methodological consulting.
+Data Labs' senior data scientist.
+Guided the Center's computational research, defined best practices, and produced original research, while advancing broader institutional objectives and providing data science training and methodological consulting.
 Helped kick-start PRC's nascent Data Labs team, developing new data collection and analysis systems, methods, and applications related to social and political trends, with a focus on uncovering new insights to inform the public and advance social science research.
-Day-to-day tasks include data architecture, systems engineering, high-volume data collection, exploratory data analysis, machine learning, research design, project scoping, and report writing.
+Day-to-day tasks included data architecture, systems engineering, high-volume data collection, exploratory data analysis, machine learning, research design, project scoping, and report writing.
 Promoted from Data Science Associate to Senior Data Scientist in July 2017.

 Developed systems for business development and research innovation initiatives, and collaborated closely with experts to design and execute research projects that involved advanced data collection and analysis methodologies - lots of social media analytics, natural language processing, machine learning, and web application development.
 My work spanned a wide variety of domains, including projects to standardize criminal records from all 50 states, conduct online surveillance of domestic human trafficking activities, detect emerging trends in substance abuse, analyze at-risk localized social networks, assess the natural language of psychological well-being, crowd-source common research coding tasks, parse symptom, diagnosis, and treatment relationships from millions of healthcare records, and use NLP to measure family engagement in Head Start programs across the country.
 I was also actively involved on committees focused on exploring creative new computational methods, was the recipient of multiple innovation grants and recognition awards, and was regularly involved in business development initiatives, including proposal writing and client consultation.
 Promoted from Programmer II, Social Media Analytics to Data Scientist in December 2014.